TonyCSB/TonyCSB.github.io/resume.md

 - Data entry, literature review and basic data compiling for cognitive diagnosis modeling.
 - Provides visual interpretation and analysis presentations.

+# Projects

+## Weather Pollution Data Visualization

+For **Data Visualization and Analysis** course taken in Shanghai Jiao Tong University.

+- Based on past weather pollution data of China from 2013-2018
+- Frontend created using d3.js and AMap api
+- Backend created using express server and sqlite3

+## Financial Record Keeping App

+For **Programming Handheld System** course taken in University of Maryland.

+- Created using latest SwiftUI framework
+- A simplified bookkeeping app that stores everything locally
+- Designed with payment remainder and transaction tagging system

 # Skills

 ## Languages